-The best Christmas celebrations are the ones in which we are surrounded by all of the people we love the most.
-Our family, our friends and, if we are lucky, an abundance of excited and energetic little children, most of who are bursting with anticipation of what the day (and presents) may hold.
-A great way to channel this energy into something that will keep the kids happy but busy too is to set up a few fun and easy Christmas games for them to play throughout the day.
+The best Christmas celebrations are the ones in which we are surrounded by all the people we love the most.
+Our family, our friends and, if we are lucky, an abundance of excited and energetic little children, most of whom are bursting with anticipation of what the day (and presents) may hold.
+A great way to channel this energy into something that will keep the kids happy but busy, too is to set up a few fun and easy Christmas games for them to play throughout the day.

-List of Christmas Party Games
+List of Christmas Games

 These games don’t take long to put together but can mean hours of laughter and entertainment – for the adults as much as the kids too!
 Below are some fantastic and simple Christmas games that you can get your kids to play this silly season.